streamich/libreact/docs/en/lazy.md

 ## Example

-Below `MyComponent` will be resolved and renderer in place of `LazyMyComponent`.
+Below `MyComponent` will be resolved and rendered in place of `LazyMyComponent`.

 ```jsx
 const loader = () => new Promise(resolve => resolve(MyComponent));